 University of Texas, Dallas – 4 sample internship resumes in PDF format.

-University of Berkeley – 56 page job and internship guide which includes a resume and letter writing guide that included resume dos and don’ts along with 9 sample resumes and cover letters.
+University of Berkeley – 56 page job and internship guide which includes a resume and letter writing guide with resume dos and don’ts, along with 9 sample resumes and cover letters.

 Pepperdine University – 6 PDF sample resumes for MFT and psychology in both functional and chronological formats.

 Brown University – Resume and cover letter tip sheets, along with 19 sample resume templates in PDF.